Agenda

 12:15 – 1:00 p.m.

-The Tenth George and Susan Beischer Address – The Latest on the Recent Bank Failures, a conversation with Morgan Mumford, Executive Editor, North Carolina Banking Institute journal
+The Twelfth George and Susan Beischer Address – Michael Barr, Governor, Federal Reserve Board of Governors in conversation with Aparna Konde, Executive Editor, North Carolina Banking Institute journal

 In the Beischer Challenge, George and Susan Beischer agreed to match up to $1 million of gifts and pledges to the Center for Banking and Finance.
 The gift was completed in 2011.
 In honor of this transformative gift to the Center, its board of advisors voted to name the after-dinner address at the annual Banking Institute in honor of the Beischers.
 We are pleased that the Beischer Address is an annual opportunity to honor the memory of George and Susan and remember their generosity.